-There are other verses that teach individual principles, such as the ones that appear regularly in SMI and remind us of the warnings against being in debt (Proverbs 22:7), the importance of saving for the future (Proverbs 21:20), why we should diversify our risk (Ecclesiastes 11:2), and how God feels about our giving to help others (2 Corinthians 9:6-15).
+Other verses teach individual principles, such as the ones that appear regularly in SMI and remind us of the warnings against being in debt (Proverbs 22:7), the importance of saving for the future (Proverbs 21:20), why we should diversify our risk (Ecclesiastes 11:2), and how God feels about our giving to help others (2 Corinthians 9:6-15).
 These are all helpful in teaching us what we should do.
 But there’s still something missing.

 I immediately saw the wisdom of my friend’s answer.
 The main thing, the primary thing, that keeps us from living up to a high level of commendable stewardship is usually not because we don’t understand what needs to be done.
 We know what needs to be done, thanks to verses like those I initially mentioned.
 But we don’t do it.
 We don’t execute the game plan.
 Why not?
 Because the game plan requires us to master, to a significant degree, our old nature.
 The nature that wants what it wants, that puts self-gratification at the center of the decision-making process, that abhors sacrifice.

 That’s why we fall short, isn’t it?
 Most Christians who are in debt are there because they spend too much on their wants.
-Most of those who haven’t gotten around to setting aside money for that emergency fund or IRA/401k account have failed for the same reason.
+Most of those who haven’t gotten around to setting aside money for that emergency fund or IRA/401(k) account have failed for the same reason.
 And ditto for those who are relatively miserly toward the Lord in their giving.
 Same problem.
-Christians, like everyone else, have a tendency to “gratify the desires of the sinful nature.”
+Like everyone else, Christians tend to “gratify the desires of the sinful nature.”

 I’m not saying the things we spend money on are necessarily sinful in themselves.
 I’m saying that the impulse to elevate spending on our wants above paying our creditors what we owe, saving for the future, and giving to help others in Christ’s name, comes from a drive to satisfy our material desires.
 That drive, unfortunately, is often stronger than our desire to obey God and please Him with our stewardship.
 We need to take control of our appetites, or inevitably our appetites take control of us.